Music and Modern Languages & Cultures BA

 20 credits

-Core Language Modules (select one):
+Core language modules (select one):

 -

-20 credits - Understanding Modern France
+20 credits - French Beginner Intensive

 -

 This core content module will introduce students to key aspects of France's history, society, politics and culture through the study of a range of important texts and media.
-It will focus on key historical events, the values and ideas that inform French and francophone society today, giving an historical overview of their development from Louise XIV to Emmanuel Macron.
-It will thus enable students to learn the interpretative methodologies specific to a range of cultural forms.
+It will focus on key historical events and texts (including print, film, and other media) to examine the values and ideas that inform French and francophone societies today, giving an historical overview of their development from Louis XIV to the present day.
+You will learn the key critical skills specific to a range of cultural forms and develop a .
 It will provide them with a sound understanding of disciplinary studies, both within the language(s)/culture(s) they have chosen to study and, more broadly, within the discipline of Languages and Cultures today.
-It aims to facilitate the students' transition to University study, to complement the core language modules (which also cover some aspects of culture) studied at Level 1, in addition to serving as the solid foundation for more advanced study and specialisation at Level 2 and onwards.
-There will be opportunities for synoptic assessment in connection with the relevant language module.
+The module will facilitate your transition to University study, to complement the core language modules (which also cover aspects of culture) studied at Level 1, in addition to serving as the solid foundation for more advanced study and specialisation at Level 2 and onwards.

 20 credits - German Advanced